Maryland State Police: Organizational structure

-The Maryland State Fire Marshal is a member of the department and is charged with investigation and prosecution of suspicious fires and arson throughout the state.
+The Maryland State Fire Marshal is a division of the department responsible for investigating suspicious fires, explosions, and arson, as well as enforcing state fire prevention laws and regulations across Maryland.

 All sworn members are organized into 1 of 4 bureaus or are assigned to the Office of the Superintendent.

 Office of the Superintendent

 The Office of the Superintendent includes staff and units that directly support the administrative responsibilities of the Secretary.
 Those units and staff report to the chief of staff.
 Some of the main functions of the Office of the Superintendent include: